 I absolutely fell in love with this hostel, the whole concept was built around making you feel at home.
-From the family pictures hanging on the walls, to the cute common spaces sprinkled throughout the hostel, and the gorgeous dorm rooms with comfortable beds.
-Every night the owners Mama makes a homemade three-course Portuguese dinner that you can join for only €10.
-Plus, they offer different tours you can sign up with daily and the staff are incredibly helpful to help you make any plans or arrangements you need.
+From the family pictures hanging on the walls to the cute common spaces sprinkled throughout the hostel, and the gorgeous dorm rooms with comfortable beds.
+Every night the owner’s Mama makes a homemade three-course Portuguese dinner that you can join for only €10.
+Plus, they offer different tours you can sign up with daily and the staff is incredibly helpful to help you make any plans or arrangements you need.

 The Independente Hostel & Suites (Lisbon)

 The Independente Hostel caught my attention in my research as it’s consistently ranked one of the best in Lisbon.
 The hostel offers beautiful common spaces, rooms with bunks that have your own privacy curtain, light, and outlet, plus multiple restaurants right on-site that provide awesome food.
 This hostel was seriously hard to leave, especially when I was jet-lagged after my flight.